-Our Draft 2019/2020 Annual Business Plan and Budget is an important part of Council's suite of Strategic Management Plans and Integrated Planning and Budgeting Framework.
-It aligns with our:
+Our 2019/2020 Annual Business Plan and Budget is an important part of Council's suite of Strategic Management Plans and Integrated Planning and Budgeting Framework.
+It aligns with our ensuring that we optimise the mix of services, programs, infrastructure and facilities for the benefit of our Community.
+The 2019/2020 Budget provides for:

-- Community Plan 2016 2020 and its strategies, initiatives and projects
+- Community Plan 2016 2020 and its strategies, initiatives and projects,

-- Long Term Financial Plan
+- · Long Term Financial Plan and

 - Infrastructure and Asset Management Plans